-MicroSave seeks to listen to and understand the complexity of the challenges and opportunities facing its partners (potential and existing).
-MicroSave is committed to understanding and relating to the people and institutional history of its partners, and to examine their underlying issues and missions.
-Thus, as an integral part of its work, MicroSave will identify and respond to the values, needs and motivations of all its partner organisations.
+MSC seeks to listen to and understand the complexity of the challenges and opportunities facing its partners (potential and existing).
+MSC is committed to understanding and relating to the people and institutional history of its partners, and to examine their underlying issues and missions.
+Thus, as an integral part of its work, MSC will identify and respond to the values, needs and motivations of all its partner organizations.

-Clear Communication:
+Clear communication:

-MicroSave is committed to optimising communication with all the organisations and individuals with which it deals.
-All communication from MicroSave should follow the 3Cs principle and should be Clear, Concise and in Client - language.
+MSC is committed to optimizing communication with all the organizations and individuals with which it deals.
+All communication from MSC should follow the 3Cs principle and should be Clear, Concise and in Client's language.

-In particular, it is important partners or other financial service institutions receive:
+In particular, it is important that partners or other financial service institutions receive:

-- Advance notice of assignments/collaborative work/workshops and other activities in which they will be involved, - Prompt, clearly written/communicated, compelling and actionable reports in the MicroSave "Standard Reporting Format" (see under MicroSave\Working\Dissemination on the server)..
+- Advance notice of assignments/collaborative work/workshops and other activities in which they will be involved. - Prompt, clearly written/communicated, compelling and actionable reports in the MSC "Standard Reporting Format" (see under MicroSave\Working\Dissemination on the server).

-Threats to/Problems with and of the Professional Principles
+Threats to the Professional Principles

-In the event that any staff member or consultant or trainee working with MicroSave feels that any of these Professional Principles is under threat or being compromised, they must communicate this immediately to their supervisor.
+In the event that any staff member or consultant or trainee working with MSC feels that any of these Professional Principles is under threat or being compromised, they must communicate this immediately to their supervisor.
 The supervisor will then work with them to develop a response to ensure that these principles are not violated or compromised.
-For example of threats to the principles and MicroSave's efforts to respond to these, see following page.
+For example of threats to the principles and MSC's efforts to respond to these, see the following page.

-Threats to the Professional Principles of Objectivity and Confidentiality
+Threats to the Professional Principles, objectivity, and confidentiality

-Threats to objectivity: Threats to objectivity might include the following
+Threats to objectivity: Threats to objectivity might include the following:

-- The self-interest threat: A threat to the objectivity of members of MicroSave staff stemming from a financial or other self-interest conflict.
-This could arise, for example, from a direct or indirect interest in a partner or other financial service institution or from a fear of damaging relationships with partners - The self-review threat: The apparent difficulty of maintaining objectivity and conducting what is effectively a self-review, if any product or judgement of a previous assignment needs to be challenged or re-evaluated in reaching conclusions and recommendations for a subsequent assignment. - The advocacy threat: There is an apparent threat to the objectivity of members of MicroSave staff, if they become advocates for (or against) MicroSave's partners or other financial service providers' position in any adversarial proceedings or situations. - MicroSave staff take a strongly proactive stance on behalf of partners or other financial service providers, this may appear to be incompatible with the special objectivity and independence that MicroSave requires. - The familiarity or trust threat: A threat that the MicroSave staff member may become over-influenced by the personality and qualities of the directors and management, and consequently too sympathetic to their interest.
-Alternatively the MicroSave staff member may become too trusting of management representations so as to be inadequately rigorous in his/her testing of them-because he knows the partner or other financial service institution too well or the issue too well or for some similar reason. - The intimidation threat: The possibility that the MicroSave staff member may become intimidated by threat, by dominating personality, or by other pressures, actual or feared, by a director or manager of the partner or by some other party.
+- The self-interest threat: This refers to a threat of members of MSC staff stemming from a financial or other self-interest conflict.
+This could arise, for example, from a direct or indirect interest in a partner or other financial service institution or from a fear of damaging relationships with partners. - The self-review threat: This refers to the apparent difficulty of maintaining objectivity and conducting what is effectively a self-review if any product or judgement of a previous assignment needs to be challenged or re-evaluated in reaching conclusions and recommendations for a subsequent assignment. - The advocacy threat: There is an apparent threat to the objectivity of members of MSC staff if they become advocates for (or against) MSC partners or other financial service providers' position in any adversarial proceedings or situations. - MSC staff take a strongly proactive stance on behalf of partners or other financial service providers.
+This may appear to be incompatible with the special objectivity and independence that MSC requires. - The familiarity or trust threat: This refers to a threat that the MSC staff member may become over-influenced by the personality and qualities of the directors and management, and consequently too sympathetic to their interest.
+Alternatively, the MSC staff member may become too trusting of management representations so as to be inadequately rigorous in his/her testing of them because he knows the partner or other financial service institution too well or the issue too well or for some similar reason. - The intimidation threat: This refers to the possibility that an MSC staff member may become intimidated by a threat, by dominating personality, or by other pressures, (actual or feared), by a director or manager of the partner or by some other party.